Sieschkie/Coffee-Maschine/README.md

 # Coffee Machine

-This simple Kotlin program simulates a coffee machine where users can buy different types of coffee, refill ingredients, take money, and check the remaining resources.
+This simple program simulates a coffee machine where users can buy different types of coffee, refill ingredients, take money, and check the remaining resources.
+2 Implementation options: in the programming language Kotlin and JavaScript.

 ## Features